 Additionally, the Latino Geriatric Center provides screenings and evaluations for memory loss in the Memory Clinic.

-The center also supports primary physicians through outreach and education, as well as offering programs for families and caregivers including trainings and support groups.
+The center also supports primary physicians through diagnostic consultation (English and Spanish), as well as offering programs for families and caregivers including trainings and support groups.

 Adult Day Center